CS149-Section1-Spring2024-Group-Project/Linux-Process-Emulator/README.md

 My name is Yeng Her and I worked on the simulation Process

-My name is Balkarandeep Singh I worked on turnaround time and implmenting the clock.
+My name is Balkarandeep Singh I worked on turnaround time and implmenting the clock, the openfile and read instructions system as well.

 My name is Andy Nguyen I worked on implementing the GitHub organization and the command prompt